How a Late Night Decision Could Help You

 For the Ones Who Haven’t Started Yet

 We want to speak to you the producer still making beats.
 The rapper releasing songs one link at a time.
 We see you.
 And we want you to know.
 You don’t have to wait to be a big name in art before you act like you matter.
 You already do.
 This post isn’t meant to pressure you.
 It’s here to share what’s possible.
 Even if you’re not ready to register music ASCAP today.
 You can begin preparing.
 Write down your track titles.
 Learn what an ISRC is.
 Read one article about PRO’s.
 That’s enough.
-That’s your first step on the music entrepreneur adventure.
+That’s your first step toward real ownership.
 Ownership isn’t just for people with a team.
 It’s for people with intention.
 And if you’re here, still reading this?
 You’ve got that.

 Final Thoughts You Don’t Need Permission Just Purpose